What is a valvuloplasty?

 What happens during a valvuloplasty?

 A valvuloplasty may be done as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor’s practices.
+Procedures may vary depending on your condition and your provider's practices.

 Generally, a valvuloplasty follows this process:

 - Remove any jewelry or other objects that may interfere with the procedure.
-You may wear your dentures or hearing aids if you use either of these.
+Check with your provider as to whether you may wear your dentures or hearing aids.

 - Change into a hospital gown and empty your bladder before the procedure.